Why AI safety

 The first question is a technical one.
 It's not solved and that’s bad, but as I just said, we are pretty good at solving technical issues.

 The second one is very very hard.
-Like we've been thinking about this for millennia-hard.
+Like “we've been thinking about this for millennia”-hard.

 Literature is full of cautionary tales about people who get three wishes and end up regretting how they worded them.
 King Midas’s wish was that “everything he touches turns to gold” and he ended up dead and alone because he touched his friends and relatives and of course his food.
 The important thing here is that he didn’t die because he was deceived or the wish was fulfilled maliciously, but because the king didn’t think carefully about what he actually wanted in a very literal way.
 This is important because the AI will be very very literal in following our commands.

 AI researchers have thought about which commands might work.
 Anyone who has watched iRobot will have heard of Azimov’s Laws.
-Yet another movie that leads some people to the impression that AI safety is just a problem in Hollywood.
+Yet another movie that leads some people to believe that AI safety is just a problem in Hollywood.
 For most approaches, including the laws of Azimov, it’s very easy to think of how it could go wrong. “prevent death” might be an instruction that most people would agree with.
 Well, the AI might put us all in a rubber cell where any possibility of death is minimal.
 Or it prevents any procreation because any new life is just another potential and over time inevitable death.
 Okay, how about “prevent pain, including mental pain”?
 Well if we are all killed painlessly without anticipating it, the AI has absolutely maximised the fulfilment of its given goal.
-Good little AI, right?

 The command goes like this: “infer what humans want by observing their action and then try to maximise the fulfilment of what you think their preferences are”.
 The idea is that the AI will see our efforts to stay alive, to prevent pain, to procreate and so on and it will also see you getting a coffee every morning at 9 am.
 Now it will be able to complete that task for you without ruining the world.